Excerpt from " Adobe Photoshop for Textile Design

 1. Start with an opening an image that has already been color reduced and is in Indexed Color mode.

 2. Click on Image drag down to Mode drag over to Color table.
 The Color table window will open up.
-In the window will be the colors that you have previously reduced to along with a bunch of grayed out boxes.
+In the window will be the colors that you had previously reduced to, along with a bunch of grayed out boxes.

 3. Click on one of the colored boxes in the Color Table.
 The Color Picker menu will pop up.